Skip to main content

 I then ran trains and some still slipped when pulling cars mostly, I ran the light Lionel 2-4-2 plastic engines without cars at first due to slipping.

-Later, a very little NO OX was applied on the wheels of the cars with a traction tire.
-No NO OX was applied any traction tire.
+Later, a very small amount of NO OX was applied on the wheels of the engines with traction tires.
+NO OX was not applied any traction tire.
 After setting 24 hours, the metal wheels were wiped down with a tee shirt rag.
 The traction tire engines run great with the NO OX treatment on the track and have super slow speed operation.

 IMG_1093